23vbq/tv-managing-system/README.md

 Default settings are stored in def files in repo and are copied to desired location when installing.

 Endpoint uses two files for it's configuration:
-- [settings.cfg](endpoint/setting.cfg.def) - to store basic server socket settings
+- [settings.cfg](endpoint/settings.cfg.def) - to store basic settings
 - [authkey](endpoint/authkey.def) - to store authentication key for server *(now it is stored in plain text - [read here](#security))* **NOW IS UNUSED - wait for update**

+By default endpoint is using [feh](https://github.com/derf/feh), but it can be to any image viewer.
+You can set up any command you want for opening images (through `settings.cfg`).
+Opening images is implemented in [SlideshowManager::OpenAllImages()](endpoint/src/slideshowmanager.cpp).

 Endpoint do not store major configuration (meaning directory to lookup for images, etc.).
 It is provided by server when connection occurs.
 It prevents endpoint from loading old configuration.